 Key takeaways:

-Prostate conditions have many causes, including your diet, genetics, and activity levels.
+Prostate conditions have many causes, including diet, genetics, and physical activity level.

-Research has found that certain foods and beverages can increase the risk of prostate cancer.
+Research has found that certain foods and beverages — including fried foods, processed meats, and alcohol — may increase the risk of prostate cancer.

-As men get older, they are more likely to encounter problems with their prostate.
+As men get older, they’re more likely to have problems with their prostate.
 Of these problems, prostate cancer is one of the most serious.

-For decades, scientists have looked at the relationship between diet and prostate cancer.
-Below, we’ll go through some of the foods and beverages that are the worst for prostate health — specifically when it comes to prostate cancer.
+Many things can increase your risk for prostate cancer, including genetics, exposure to certain toxins, and aging.
+Diet also plays a role.
+Below, we’ll take a look at some of the foods and beverages that are the worst for prostate health — specifically when it comes to prostate cancer.

 French fries